24 hours a day

 Why pay a fortune to replace your pipes?
 Using our no-dig technology, we can renew pipe lining and return it to a better-than-new condition at a fraction of the price.

-Pipe lining is a drain repair technique which works by installing a new sleeve inside an existing damaged drain.
-Otherwise known as cured-in-place pipe lining, no-dig or trenchless technology, these repairs are suitable for pipes with a diameter of 100mm upwards.
+Pipe lining is a modern drain repair method that installs a new sleeve inside an existing damaged pipe.
+Also known as cured-in-place pipe lining, no-dig, or trenchless technology, this solution suits pipes with diameters of 100mm and above.

 Pipe lining is ideal for many different types of drain material – whether it be clay, concrete, vitreous china, plastic, polycarbonate, cast iron or pitch fibre.
 We can also line different types of ducting and install patch repairs from 500mm to 1000mm in length.